b-ivey/course-info/syllabus-spring-2020.md

 In-class exercises are designed to allow you to apply what you have learned and make mistakes without penalty.
 You are not always expected to finish these; sometimes one mistake will leave you struggling for longer than desired.
 This is why I do not grade these exercises.
 But I will account for your focus and effort which is 30 percent of your grade.

 If you finish an exercise ahead of time, use the time to try ideas you come up with.
 Look at other code examples.
 Create some of your own.
 Break code.
 Practice.
 Don't sit around.

+When we transition to the virtual classroom, it is vital you participate in the Discussion board on Blackboard.
+You are expected to post links to your exercises and projects in the appropriate discussion thread.
+You will also be required to comment on at least two other student projects and give constructive criticism and advice where applicable.
+Simple replies like posting that you like the project or that you agree with another poster is not constructive or helpful advice.

 ### Classroom Etiquette